 Objectives and learning outcomes of the course

-This course examines the relation between water and development in the broader context of the governance framework that is increasingly influenced by conflicts over the resource.
+This module examines the relation between water and development in the broader context of the governance framework that is increasingly influenced by conflicts over the resource.
 It seeks to provide students with a broad understanding of the multi-faceted issues arising in the water sector from the local to the international level.
 It uses national case studies, as well as regional international issues to analyse the multiplicity of issues arising in the water sector.

-The course focuses on how legal, governance and policy frameworks for water resources have been contested in recent decades, an era of intensifying (neo)liberalisation and globalisation, and rapid economic growth in many parts of the world.
-The course examines the structures, practices and discourses of water resources’ political contestation.
+The module focuses on how legal, governance and policy frameworks for water resources have been contested in recent decades, an era of intensifying (neo)liberalisation and globalisation, and rapid economic growth in many parts of the world.
+The module examines the structures, practices and discourses of water resources’ political contestation.
 At sub-regional level it focuses on domains/sub-sectors like groundwater irrigation and surface water irrigation, to address issues like institutional approaches to unequal water access and distribution.
 At national level it focuses on domains/sub-sectors like large dam building and wetlands, to address issues like displacement & resettlement through water infrastructure development and environmental justice.
-At transboundary level the course focuses on inter-state negotiations of river basin governance and management, to address issues like benefit sharing and water security.
+At transboundary level the module focuses on inter-state negotiations of river basin governance and management, to address issues like benefit sharing and water security.
 For each configuration of level, domain/sub-sector and issue, analytical frameworks will be presented , and situated in broader debates on global environmental governance.
-The course critically examines the institutional arrangement for water governance, and analyses contemporary challenges to water resource governance in terms of evolving regulatory frameworks and processes of democratisation.
+The module critically examines the institutional arrangement for water governance, and analyses contemporary challenges to water resource governance in terms of evolving regulatory frameworks and processes of democratisation.

 - the ability to demonstrate the ability to understand and analyse issues concerning water governance and regulation from a broad perspective encompassing their economic, social and environmental dimensions.